qooxdoo/qooxdoo/docs/core/understanding_properties.md

 // obj.setPaddingLeft(20);
 ```

-## When to use properties?
+## When not to use properties?

-Since properties in Qooxdoo support advanced features like validation, events
+Since properties in Qooxdoo support advanced features like validation,
-and so on, they might not be quite as lean and fast as an ordinarily coded
+events and so on, they might not be quite as lean and fast as an
-property that only supports a setter and getter.
-If you do not need these
+ordinarily coded property that only supports a setter and getter.
+If
-advanced features or the variable you want to store is _extremely_ time
+you do not need these advanced features or the variable you want to
-critical, it might be better not to use Qooxdoo's dynamic properties in those
+store is _extremely_ time critical, it might be better not to use
-cases.
-You might instead want to create your own setters and getters (if needed)
+Qooxdoo's dynamic properties in those cases.
+You might instead want to
+create your own setters and getters (if needed) and store the value
-and store the value just as a hidden private variable (e.g. `__varName`) inside
+just as a hidden private variable (e.g. `__varName`) inside your
-your object.
+object.

 ## Property Descriptors

-In qooxdoo v8, properties are first-class objects that provide access to
+Properties are first-class objects that provide access to
 property configuration and metadata.
 A property descriptor is an instance
 of `qx.core.property.Property` that provides methods to manipulate and
 retrieve values from a property.